 Associated feelings: thoughts can make us feel bad and commonly generate anxiety, sadness, depression, hopelessness, guilty and anger.
 What feeling was around on this occasion?

-Instead of being overwhelmed by these feelings, you can learn to use them as a cue for action.
+Instead of being overwhelmed by these feelings, you can look them in the eye and learn to use them as a cue for action.

 AFTER THE EXPERIMENT

 Return to your brief note after a few days.
 How do you recall the event now?
 Do you review the facts, thoughts and feelings in a different way, now?

 When you notice the SUD’s you used at that time, can you notice a change as you review the situation?
 Do the SUDs-for-now go down, go up or stay the same?